Lycée International Georges Duby: International Sections

 The lycée has two international sections, the English Section and the French-German Section.

-The English Section
+The British Section

 The English Section plays an important role in the lycée.
-There are upwards of 350 students in the section of whom one third are English speaking (Anglophones).
+There are upwards of 350 students in the section of whom one third are native English speakers (Anglophones).
 Students in the section follow mainstream courses in common with the students in the rest of the lycée, but they spend 10 hours per week in specific classes designed to cater for the international objectives of the students and to fulfil the aims of the school.
-Students in this section can take the OIB, L'option internationale du baccalauréat, for an international addition to their diploma.
-There are normally 5 OIB classes per Grade which are consisted of normally 20-25 students.
-The head of the section is Sharon Miron-Hughes, with an association named AGESSIA that helps students with extra curricular activities like clubs and also with future educational opportunities.